IP address based authentication for institutional subscribers of Scopus/ScienceDirect:

-Each APIKey provides access to a limited amount of content by default.
-Non-customers wanting content options beyond these defaults need to contact us to discuss their use case.
+Each APIKey provides access to a limited amount of content by default, as documented here.

 Automatic IP address based authentication for institutional subscribers of Scopus/ScienceDirect